Message Schema Specification

 - Export-with-helpers pattern — Use

-message()helper from@ws-kit/zodor@ws-kit/valibot(see ADR-007, @rules.md#import-patterns) - Client-side validation — Schemas MUST NOT require server-only fields (see @rules.md#messaging)
+message()helper from@ws-kit/zodor@ws-kit/valibot(see ADR-007, docs/specs/rules.md#import-patterns) - Client-side validation — Schemas MUST NOT require server-only fields (see docs/specs/rules.md#messaging)

 - Connection identity — Access via

-ctx.receivedAtfor authoritative time (see @schema.md#Which-timestamp-to-use)
+ctx.receivedAtfor authoritative time (see docs/specs/schema.md#Which-timestamp-to-use)